drahciry/C-CPP/README.md

 ## Update 10/06/2025 - 1.3

 - I make programs using structures of control (switch-case, for, while, do-while) for show that I know this topic so important in programing.

+## Update 12/06/2025

+- I make programs showing that I know utilize arrays, strings and functions with recursion.
+These topic is very important for stable development in C/C++.